wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-improve-performance/includes/2-cache-data-loaded-components.md

 ```

 > [!NOTE]
-> If you load Microsoft Graph Toolkit from Azure Content Delivery Network, you can access the `CacheService` configuration through the global `mgt` variable, as follows:
+> If you load Microsoft Graph Toolkit from a content delivery network, you can access the `CacheService` configuration through the global `mgt` variable, as follows:
 >
 > ```html
 > <script src="https://unpkg.com/@microsoft/mgt/dist/bundle/mgt-loader.js"></script>